Project portfolio management: Risk management

 An analysis of the risk sensitivities residing within each project, as the basis for determining confidence levels across the portfolio.
 The integration of cost and schedule risk management with techniques for determining contingency and risk response plans, enable organizations to gain an objective view of project uncertainties.
+At the portfolio level, risk management enables organizations to protect portfolio investments and balance the level of risk in the portfolio.